 Interval Identification | Perfect Eighths And Octaves (8 of 10)

 For example, if a note vibrates at a frequency of approximately 440 hertz, or 440 cycles per second, then an octave above that note will vibrate at a frequency of approximately 880 cycles per second while an octave below that note vibrates at a frequency of about 220 cycles per second.

 The amount of steps in between any two pitches which produces an interval of a Perfect eighth is any combination of steps equalling twelve consecutive half steps.
 Twelve half steps can also be looked at as being five whole steps and two half steps.

 Because of the amount of steps separating each note, identifying an interval of a Perfect eighth on the staff can be a bit tricky.
 However, you will notice that if the bottom note of the octave is on a line then the top note will always be found on a space with three lines and three spaces between them.
-And if the bottom note is on a space then the top note will be found on a line with three spaces and three lines between them.